Want to Lose Weight for Free? Just Pay Attention

 Cultivating focus is at the core of mindful eating.

 Turn off the television and banish phones and other electronics to another room while eating.

-It’s difficult to focus on anything when surrounded by the bleeping, buzzing, blaring, and blinking of electronic devices.
 Take a picture of your meal to post on Facebook if you must, but then send your phone to the living room until after dessert.